akshatpandey1903/swabhav-techlabs-repo/README.md

 # Java Training - Eclipse Workspace

-This repository serves as my complete Eclipse workspace for Java training at Swabhav Techlabs.
-It includes all my projects, assignments, and practice exercises.
+This repository contains all my Java projects and exercises from training at Swabhav Techlabs, organized as an Eclipse workspace.

 ## Repository Structure